Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-17-elastic-beanstalk/extra-17.4-beanstalk-with-docker/extra-17.4.md

 Use the `EnvironmentUrl` or `EndpointUrl` to access the application on a browser.

 **Debug Errors**
-If the application does not work as expected your can debug by SSHing into the EC2 instance.
+If the application did not work as expected your can debug by SSHing into the EC2 instance.

 ```bash
 # SSH into the EC2 instance